 Charting a new era of antibiotics

-Partnered with the Collins Lab at MIT and the Broad Institute in building the first-ever generative AI platform for novel antibiotic discovery.
+Partnered with the Collins Lab at MIT in building the first-ever generative AI platform for novel antibiotic discovery.

 Imagine a world in which common diseases become untreatable.
 That world may soon be a reality.